gazbert/bxbot/README.md

 A Maven `pom.xml` is included for building the bot.

 1. Clone the BX-bot repo locally - the [Releases](https://github.com/gazbert/bxbot/releases) page has the stable builds.
-1. From the project root, run `mvn clean install -Punit`.
-This will run the unit tests.
-If you want to run the exchange integration tests only, use `mvn clean install -Pint`.
-To run all the tests, use `mvn clean install -Pall`.
+1. From the project root, run `mvn clean install`.
+If you want to run the exchange integration tests, use `mvn clean install -Pint`.
+   To execute both unit and integration tests, use `mvn clean install -Pall`.
 1. Take a look at the Javadoc in the `./target/apidocs` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules after the build completes.